Jamsek-m/kee-auth/README.md

 ```

 #### Token claims mapping
-If your claims are not mapped by OIDC specifications, you can provide your own mappings for AuthContext:
+If your token claims are not mapped according to OIDC specification, you can provide your own mappings for AuthContext:

 ```yaml
 kee-auth: